30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Comfort always comes first.

 If a huge winter coat makes you feel overheated or restricted during a long flight, it’s not worth it.
+I usually choose lightweight layers that still save space but don’t make me miserable.

-I usually choose lightweight layers that still save space but don’t make me miserable during travel days.
 The goal is to travel smarter, not turn the airport into a fashion endurance test.
+It’s all about balancing comfort with smart packing for travel.

 17. Skip Full-Size Liquids, Minis Are a Game Changer